China pursues technological "independence" and fuels global unrest - ExBulletin

 China pursues technological “independence” and fuels global unrest

-Beijing-To make China a self-sustaining technology superpower, the ruling Communist Party is tricky and expensive to design the world’s largest e-commerce company with a unique processor chip that is different from what the Alibaba Group has done so far.
-Encourage them to take on a good business.
+Beijing (AP) To make China a self-sustaining technology superpower, the ruling Communist Party is tricky and expensive to design the world’s largest e-commerce company with its own processor chip that is different from what Alibaba Group did.
+Before encouraging you to take on the business.

-Three years ago, the chip unit T-Head announced in October the Yitian 710 for Alibaba’s third processor, Alibaba’s cloud computing business.
+Three years ago, the chip unit T-Head announced the third processor, the Yitian 710 for the Alibaba cloud computing business, in October.
 Alibaba has stated that it has no plans to sell the chips to outsiders at this time.

 Other rookie chip developers, including game and social media giant Tencent and smartphone brand Xiaomi, have official plans to create computing, clean energy and other technologies that can build China’s wealth and global influence.
 Promises billions of dollars along.